bioinformatics-training/intro-machine-learning-2017/docs/09-clustering.md

 ```
 ## [1] 22215   189
 ```

 First we will examine the total intra-cluster variance with different values of *k*.
-In practice we would set **nstart** to a large value (e.g. 50), but in the interests of speed for this demonstration we will set it to one.
-We use **set.seed** to make this example reproducible, but in practice we would allow **R** to generate a random seed.

-First we will examine the total intra-cluster variance with different values of *k*.
 Our data-set is fairly large, so clustering it for several values or *k* and with multiple random starting centres is computationally quite intensive.
 Fortunately the task readily lends itself to parallelization; we can assign the analysis of each 'k' to a different processing core.
 As we have seen in the previous chapters on supervised learning, [caret](http://cran.r-project.org/web/packages/caret/index.html) has parallel processing built in and we simply have to load a package for multicore processing, such as [doMC](http://cran.r-project.org/web/packages/doMC/index.html), and then register the number of cores we would like to use.
 Running **kmeans** in parallel is slightly more involved, but still very easy.
 We will start by loading [doMC](http://cran.r-project.org/web/packages/doMC/index.html) and registering all available cores: